thunderbird/webext-support/ai/thunderbird-webextensions-skill.md

 ## Troubleshooting

 ### "API not working"
-1. Check you're using correct API namespace (`browser.` or `messenger.`)
+1. Check you're using the correct API namespace (`browser.` or `messenger.`).
 2. Verify permissions in manifest.json
-3. Consult schema for exact parameter names
-4. Check Thunderbird version compatibility
+3. Verify the API, API method and/or API property actually exists in the official API documentation (see section "Official API Documentation")

 ### "Experiment not loading"
 1. Check manifest.json has correct `experiment_apis` entry